zanemilo/Dijjon/README.md

 ## Major Change Log

 <ul>
+    <li>Refactored codebase to align with better practices
+    for directory design flow.
+See refactor below.
+(11/2/2024)
     <li>Created base level unit tests, plans to expand and
     automate (9/15/2024)
     <li>Implemented Quest Class to dynamically handle creating and